 Put your significant others in the moving van, if you have to, but protect those corals.

 Just kidding…or am I?

-Always wear thick gloves when picking up live rock.
-There are lots of ways to scratch, sting, scratch or puncture your skin when moving around live rock.
+Always wear thick gloves when picking up a live rock.
+There are lots of ways to scratch, sting, scratch or puncture your skin when moving around the live rock.

 I prefer these gloves here:

 They are 26 inches long (and therefore go most of the way up my arms) and are nice and thick.